top of page

 Vision

-Two of our largest projects currently are the VA Caregiver Program and Toxic Exposure, but we assist veteran families with all aspects of interacting with the VA.
+Two of our most significant projects currently are the VA Caregiver Program and Toxic Exposure, but we assist veteran families with all aspects of interacting with the VA.

 The VA Caregiver Support Program provides a range of services to family caregivers.
 We help Veterans and their caregivers with applications, navigation, representation, and understanding of the evaluations and operational processes.
 We also guide appeals of incorrect adverse decisions, denial of participation, or inappropriate assignment to the level of care required following our thorough review of the medical records and the veteran's needs and eligibility.

 We are active participants in a Toxic Exposure Task Force (TEAM Coalition) along with other Military Service Organizations (MSOs) and Veteran Service Organizations (VSOs).
 We provide expert and personal testimony regarding Burn Pits/Toxic Exposure.
-This includes specialization in the dangers of exposure and the illnesses that may result and working with others to shape and enact the required legislation and inform the necessary Veteran's Health Administration (VHA) care for affected veterans.
+This includes specialization in the dangers of exposure and the illnesses that may result, as well as working with others to shape and enact the required legislation and inform the necessary Veterans Health Administration (VHA) care for affected veterans.

 Assistance with navigating the VHA is needed to ensure veterans receive the care they require - and have earned.